Torabiy/HLS-CMDS/README.md

 **For downloading the latest dataset and more details, including collection methods and technical information, please visit:**

-- Y. Torabi, S. Shirani and J. P. Reilly, "Descriptor: Heart and Lung Sounds Dataset Recorded from a Clinical Manikin using Digital Stethoscope (HLS-CMDS)," in IEEE Data Descriptions, doi: 10.1109/IEEEDATA.2025.3566012.
+- Y. Torabi, S. Shirani and J. P. Reilly, "Descriptor: Heart and Lung Sounds Dataset Recorded from a Clinical Manikin using Digital Stethoscope (HLS-CMDS)," in IEEE Data Descriptions, [https://doi.org/10.1109/IEEEDATA.2025.3566012](https://doi.org/10.1109/IEEEDATA.2025.3566012).

 ## About the Dataset - Version 2